 - Always ensure the product comes with an up-to-date certificate of analysis (COA)

 - Remember that the CBD must come from hemp and have a maximum of 0.3% THC

 - If you want no THC whatsoever, choose broad-spectrum or CBD isolate instead of full-spectrum products

 Can I Use CBD Gummies to Quit Smoking?

 Absolutely!
 The CBD in the gummies can help you feel relaxed and perhaps reduce the anxiety felt during the withdrawal phase.
 You might also find that CBD gummies reduce your nicotine cravings.

 While you can also buy CBD chocolate, gummies are far more popular due to their relatively low cost.
 They are easy to use, offer discretion, and taste delicious.
 Here are a few of the top brands selling CBD gummies:

 Final Thoughts: Can CBD Help People to Quit Smoking?

 As mentioned, research is still in its infancy.
-Indeed, the studies cited above are the primary materials that are available at this time.
-If people are addicted to cigarette smoking, and have tried everything else, CBD could be an option worth investigating.
+Indeed, the studies cited in this article are the primary materials available at this time.
+If people are addicted to cigarette smoking and have tried everything else, CBD could be an option worth investigating.

-For those wondering where to start with regard to using CBD vape products to help quit smoking, there are no shortage of options available.
+There is no shortage of options available for those wondering where to start using CBD vape products to help quit smoking.